ericclack/python-text-adventure/doc/part1.rst

 Writing the program
 -------------------

-Let's move over onto the right hand side and put our code into a program file.
+Let's move over onto the left hand side and put our code into a program file.
 This means we can run it again later and share it with others.

 .. code:: python